proxmox/proxmox-backup/docs/user-management.rst

 * `/datastore/{store}/{ns}`: Access to a specific namespace on a specific datastore
 * `/remote`: Access to all remote entries
-* `/system/network`: Access to configuring the host network
+* `/system/network`: Access to configure the host network
 * `/tape/`: Access to tape devices, pools and jobs
 * `/access/users`: User administration
 * `/access/openid/{id}`: Administrative access to a specific OpenID Connect realm